Header image Blank image

 IN ALL REAL WORLD SITUATIONS you will need to change something, no matter what mode you're in.
 Auto or manual, you need to tweak the exposure, and sometimes make big changes.
 What will work best, or fastest in our case, is what you're used to using most of the time.

-With mirrorless cameras, you will have a huge advantage when the viewfinder gives you immediate feedback of any changes you make.
+A major aid for nailing the exposure is found in mirrorless cameras where the viewfinder gives you immediate feedback of any changes you make.
 The over-exposed egret suddenly darkens or brightens to where you want it, without having to look at a histogram or take a test shot.
 It's so much faster, reasonably accurate and you never take your mental focus away from the critter.

 Ruffed Grouse (Bonasa umbellus) male displaying ruff and fanned tail to distract predators from nearby females